Labirintami/doc/docs/tutorial/basic_application/step7.md

-Step 7.
-Display data in the Chart
 ---
-sidebar_label:
-title:
+sidebar_label: Step 7.
+Display Data in the Chart
+title: Step 7.
+Display Data in the Chart
 ---

 Before displaying data in the chart we need to process grid data.